CoCalc: Development

-CoCalc is open source software hosted by SageMath Inc. The creator and lead developer of CoCalc is William Stein, a former professor of mathematics at the University of Washington who also created the Sage software system.
+CoCalc is operated by SageMath Inc. The creator and lead developer of CoCalc is William Stein, a former professor of mathematics at the University of Washington who also created the Sage software system.
 Initial development was funded by the University of Washington and grants from the National Science Foundation and Google.
 Now CoCalc is mostly funded by paying users.
 It is intended as a replacement for sagenb, which also let users edit and share Sage worksheets online.